cmungall/shoge/README.txt

 List generated OWL axioms:

 ==
-  $ shoge  --grammar limbs --generate-ontology limb_segment --list-axioms stylopod and part_of some (anterior and limb and  and left) == 'left anterior limb stylopod'.
+  $ shoge  --grammar limbs_simple --generate-ontology limb_segment --list-axioms
+  stylopod and part_of some (anterior and limb and  and left) == 'left anterior limb stylopod'.
   ...
 ==